-In Unix/Linux once you highlight something it is already in your copy buffer.
+In Unix/Linux when you highlight something it is copied.

-To copy/paste do:
+To copy/paste in Linux/Unix do:

-Highlight text with left mouse cursor.
-It is now copied (like ctrl-c in Windows).

-Move mouse/cursor where you want (any window), and press the middle mouse button.
+- Highlight text with left mouse cursor.
+It is now copied (like ctrl-c in Windows). - Move mouse/cursor where you want (any window), and press the middle mouse button.
 This is paste (like ctrl-v).